jk-jeon/jk-jeon.github.io/_posts/2022-02-16-jeaiii-algorithm.md

 //   0  1  /\    /\    /\    /\
 //        2  3  4  5  6  7  8  9
 ```
-So it is totally possible that it has nothing to do with what he actually did; however, I strongly believe that what I ended up with is more or less equivalent to what his code is doing, modulo some small minor differences.
+So it is totally possible that in fact what's written in this post has nothing to do with what he actually did; however, I strongly believe that what I ended up with is more or less equivalent to what his code is doing, modulo some small minor differences.

 # Naive implementations

 The very first problem that anyone who tries to implement such a function will face is that we want to write digits from left to right, but naturally we compute the digits from right to left.
-Hence, unless we know the number of decimal digits in $n$ upfront, we do not know the exact position in the buffer that we can write our digits into.
+Hence, unless we know the number of decimal digits in the input upfront, we do not know the exact position in the buffer that we can write our digits into.
 There are several different strategies to cope with this issue.
 Probably the simplest (and quite effective) one is to just print the digit from right to left but into a temporary buffer, and after we get all digits of $n$ we copy the temporary buffer back to the destination buffer.
 At the point of obtaining the left-most decimal digit of $n$, we also get the length of the string, so we know what exact bytes to copy.

 With this strategy, we can think of the following implementation:
 ```cpp